tomas-fryza/avr-course/Labs/08-i2c/README.md

    | 0x01 | 0 | 10 Minutes | Minutes |
    | ... | ... | ... | ... |

-3. Verify the TWI communication with logic analyzer.
+4. Verify the TWI communication with logic analyzer.
 Find out the structure of other internal RTC registers and implement the hour-value reading process.

+## Lab assignment

+1. Preparation tasks (done before the lab at home).
+Submit:
+   * Table with xxx.

+2. I2C.
+Submit:
+   * (Hand-drawn) picture of I2C signals when xxxx,
+   * Listing of xxx.
+   * Screenshot of SimulIDE circuit when "Power Circuit" is applied.

+The deadline for submitting the task is the day before the next laboratory exercise.
+Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.

+## References

+1. Xxx